grygy/pv217-microservices-materials/02/README.md

 ### 5. Implement PUT endpoint

-In `FlightResource.class` implement `PUT` endpoint for updating a flight.
+In `FlightResource.java` implement `PUT` endpoint for updating a flight.
 Don't forget to check if the flight exists.

 ### X. Submit the solution